livekit/track-processors-js/.changeset/poor-monkeys-remain.md

 '@livekit/track-processors': minor
 ---

-increase rendering performance and add a crisper edge between object and background.
-With a filter unwanted pixels which are discoverd are removed
+* increase rendering performance
+* add a crisper edge between object and background
+* add a filter to remove unwanted pixels which are discoverd from the algorithm